Skip to main content

 Database and data warehouse materializations tend to be somewhat restrictive about changing column types.
 They typically only allow dropping NOT NULL constraints.
 This means that you can safely change a schema to make a required field optional, or to add null as a possible type, and the materialization will continue to work normally.
 Most other types of changes will require materializing into a new table.

-The best way to find out whether a change is acceptable to a given connector is to run test or attempt to re-publish.
+The best way to find out whether a change is acceptable to a given connector is to run a test or attempt to re-publish.
 Failed attempts to publish won't affect any tasks that are already running.

 Web app workflow